What yacht charter are you looking for?

 Note that a lack of deep-water harbors in the BVI significantly limits docking for deep-drafted vessels.
 This is why most larger motor yachts come across from Yacht Haven Grand in the USVI.

-Where to Go on Your BVI Yacht Charter?
+Where to Go on Your BVI Yacht Charter: Best 7-Day Itinerary

-BVI yacht charters typically start from Nanny Cay Marina on Tortola Island, a half an hour’s drive from the Beef Island Airport.
-(Most larger motor yachts come across from the US Virgin Islands.)
+BVI yacht charters typically start from Nanny Cay Marina on Tortola Island, just a 30-minute drive from Beef Island Airport.
+Larger motor yachts often come across from Yacht Haven Grand in the USVI, as the BVI has limited deep-water docks.

 Best Things to Do on a BVI Yacht Charter?